 Read below to find the answers to these questions and many more.
-Discover the significance of the Feast of Shavuot and unlock your spiritual heritage.
+Unlock your spiritual heritage and discover the significance of the Feast of Shavuot.

 When is the Feast of Shavuot?

-The Feast of Shavuot falls on May 16-18 this year, 2021.
+The Feast of Shavuot 2022 begins on Saturday, June 4, and ends on June 6.
 The Jewish, or Hebraic, calendar differs from the traditional Gregorian calendar we use today.
-It is based on the Earth’s rotation around its axis (one day), the moon’s rotation around the Earth (average 29 ½ days), and the Earth’s rotation around the sun (365 ¼ days).
+It is based on the earth’s rotation around its axis (one day), the moon’s rotation around the earth (average 29 ½ days), and the earth’s rotation around the sun (365 ¼ days).

 As a result of using the Hebraic calendar, the Feasts of the Lord shift from year to year.